michellabbe/docker-iperf3/README.md

 # docker: iperf3

-This is a Docker image to run the [iperf3](https://github.com/esnet/iperf) commandline tool for benchmarking network performance.
+This is a Docker image to run the [iperf3](https://github.com/esnet/iperf) commandline tool in server mode for benchmarking network performance.

 Total size of this image is: